UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 - While TARing you may compress the data as well!
     - ``tar -czf archive.tar.gz /path/files``

-!!!- tip "``tar`` cheat sheet"
+???- tip "``tar`` cheat sheet"

     - [``tar`` manual](https://devhints.io/tar)

-!!!- tip "Extract/inflate"
+???- tip "Extract/inflate"

     - ``gunzip compressed file.gz``
     - ``tar -xf archive.tar``
     - ``tar -xzf archive.tar.gz``

-!!!- tip "can I use archiving and compressing in all transfer methods"
+???- question "Can I use archiving and compressing in all transfer methods"

     - Compressing and archiving is useful whenever you transfer files.
     - No matter of which transfer tool you are using!